Learning Module

 Genes play a partial role.

-What we have, and especially what we do, also impacts our happiness.
+What we have and, especially, what we do also impact our happiness.

 Can we increase our happiness by improving our circumstances?